Mini Projects from Explainable AI

-GOAL: In this research-based teaching course you will learn about some principles and differences between explainable AI to design, develop and test how human and machine learning systems can interact and collaborate for effective decision making.
+GOAL: In this research-based teaching course you will learn about some principles of what is called “explainable AI” to design, develop and test how human and machine learning systems can interact and collaborate with humans for effective decision support.
 You will learn about the differences between explainable AI and explanability and experiment with explanation user-interface frameworks.
+Hands On!
+We speak Python!

 MOTIVATION: Artificial Intelligence (AI) and Machine Learning (ML) demonstrate impressive success.
 Particularly deep learning (DL) approaches hold great premises (see differences between AI/ML/DL here).
 Unfortuntately, the best performing methods turn out to be intransparent, so-called “black-boxes”.
 Such models have no explicit declarative knowledge representation, hence have difficulty in generating explanatory and contextual structures.
 This considerably limits the achievement of their full potential in certain application domains.
 Consequently, in safety critical systems and domains (e.g. in the medical domain) we may raise the question: “Can we trust these results?”, “Can we explain how and why a result was achieved?”.
 This is not only crucial for user acceptance, e.g. in medicine the ultimate responsibility remains with the human, but it is mandatory since 25th May 2018 due to the European GDPR, which includes a “right for explanation”.